 The joint council meeting will maximize time since many are members of both councils as well as “create greater collaboration and teamwork not just between two councils but also to all stakeholders, government, civilians, military, and police, including the private sectors, community, interfaith, youth, and business community as well,” Moreno said.

 Walter Alquiza is COSERAM’s Senior Advisor for Peace Building and Development Needs (PBDN).
+He is also one of the Regional Tandem of COSERAM in Northern Mindanao, sitting at DILG-10.

-All photos are from DILG-10.
-Used with permission.
+All photos are from DILG-10; used with permission.